DharmaRayudu/grails3projects/Readme.txt

-# This si initial project.
+# This is initial project.

+# This is for learning purspose.